AckerlyXu/heima/articles/azure-government-image-gallery.md

-<properties
+---
+title: Azure Government Image Gallery
-   pageTitle="Azure Government Image Gallery" description="This article provides an overview of the Azure Government Image Gallery and the images included" services="Azure-Government" documentationCenter="" authors="joharve2" manager="chrisnie" editor=""/>
+description: This article provides an overview of the Azure Government Image Gallery and the images included

-<tags
-   ms.service="multiple"
-   ms.date="05/20/2015"
-   wa.date=""/>
+services: Azure-Government
+documentationCenter: ''
+authors: joharve2
+manager: chrisnie
+editor: ''

+ms.service: multiple
+ms.date: 05/20/2015
+wa.date: ''
+---

 #  Microsoft Azure Government Image Gallery

 <p> The Microsoft Azure Government image gallery is a similar experience to public Azure portal.
 Customers can choose to deploy pre-built images from Microsoft and our partners, or upload their own VHDs.
 This provides flexibility to deploy your own standardized images if needed.

 The below provides a list of available images within the Azure Government image gallery.
 Some of the prebuilt images do include pay as you go licensing for specific software.
-Please review <a href="/pricing/details/virtual-machines/">Virtual Machine Pricing</a> page for more guidance and work with your Microsoft account team or reseller for Azure Government specific pricing.
+Please review <a href="https://www.azure.cn/pricing/details/virtual-machines/">Virtual Machine Pricing</a> page for more guidance and work with your Microsoft account team or reseller for Azure Government specific pricing.

 ## Azure Government Image list